Learn more

 Review cases

-The case management queue allows you to manually review cases, assign cases to reviewers, and accept or reject cases.
+The case management queue lets you manually review cases, assign cases to reviewers, and accept or reject cases.

 Access the case management queue